jtblin/kube2iam/README.md

 ### kube2iam daemonset

 Run the kube2iam container as a daemonset (so that it runs on each worker) with `hostNetwork: true`.
+The kube2iam daemon and iptables rule (see below) need to run before all other pods that would require access to AWS resources.

 ```yaml